PalaeoClimateModellingUK/paleoclimate_HadGEM3_UoB/Coupling_weights_generation/GC3.1_coupling_weights_generation_workflow.md

 ```
 set the task `suite_info` as successful, by the action `set`.

 ## 5. check the output
-Output files are written to ~/cylc-run/u-bp550/share/data/20130105T0000Z
+Output files are written to ~/cylc-run/u-dy998/share/data/20130105T0000Z

 After files made, renamed with
 rename DSTAREA DESTAREA *
 rename CONSERVE CONSERV *
 rename BILINEAR BILINEA *
 because the model expects different names from what the suite produces.
-Perhaps ask Mirek if this can be done in the suite?